Huegoxaga/notes/algorithm/practice.md

       return 1 + max(getDepth(node.left), getDepth(node.right)) # Current node depth uses the deepest child depth plus 1
   class Solution:
       def isBalanced(self, root: TreeNode) -> bool:
-          if not root: return True # Handle edge case
+          if not root: return True
           # From the root check the left and right nodes' depth, and recursively check the childern nodes of the left and right nodes with the isBalanced function
           return abs(getDepth(root.left) - getDepth(root.right)) <= 1 and self.isBalanced(root.left) and self.isBalanced(root.right)
   ```